SEO Trends: 45 Experts On The Future Of Search

 Creating the right content for the right people is a very important element of usability.

 With many tools that are now widely available, we can identify these demographics/target audiences/personas and understand the influencers for each of these targets.
-By curating content that “speaks to” these groups, and promoting it (PR/social media/outreach), you will be building the signals that the search engines will be looking for in 2015, and – my guess – well beyond.
+By curating content that “speaks to” these groups, and promoting it (PR/social media/outreach), you will be building the signals that the search engines will be looking for, and – my guess – well beyond.

 Ammon Johns, Internet Marketing Consultant